monocongo/climate_indices/docs/index.rst

 ``$ cd climate_indices``

-Within this directory, there are three primary subdirectories:
+Within this directory, there are six subdirectories:

--  ``climate_indices``: main package
+-  ``climate_indices``: main computational package
 -  ``tests``: unit tests for the main package
--  ``scripts``: scripts and supporting utility modules used to perform processing of indices computations on climatological datasets (typically grids or climate divisions datasets in NetCDF)
+-  ``scripts``: scripts and supporting utility modules used to perform processing of indices computations on climatological datasets (typically grids or US climate divisions datasets in NetCDF)
 -  ``example_inputs``: example/reference datasets that can be used as inputs to the processing scripts
+-  ``notebooks``: Jupyter Notebooks describing the internals of the computational modules
+-  ``docs``: documentation files

 Configure the Python environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^